 Depending on the infrastructure in your area, you’ll likely have a range of broadband packages that fit within a range of speeds, each with similar but slightly different names.

-Ultrafast broadband is generally thought of as any broadband connection that supplies 100Mbps or faster.
+Ultrafast broadband is generally considered any broadband connection that supplies 100Mbps or faster.

 The telecoms regulator Ofcom defines ultrafast as “broadband which offers download speeds of at least 300 Mbps”.
-However, a number of providers that use the ultrafast broadband term don’t offer those speeds.
+However, some providers that use the ultrafast broadband term don’t offer those speeds.

 The main difference between superfast broadband and ultrafast broadband is the speeds they deliver.
 Superfast broadband is often used to describe broadband packages with speeds of anywhere between 30Mbps and 100Mbps.
-Ultrafast broadband on the other hand covers speeds ranging from 100Mbps all the way up to 900Mbps.
+Ultrafast broadband on the other hand covers speeds ranging from 100Mbps up to 900Mbps.

 Once you get over 100Mbps, the terms for high-speed broadband tend to get a bit more inter-mingled, with terms like Gfast and gigabit being used as well as ultrafast broadband.